KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/index.md

 # Overview

-This guide is for developers who have DISK installed from them and are mananing hypothesis.
+This guide is for researchers who wants to create, manage and test hypothesis.